Istanbul funicular guide: F1, F2, F3 & F4 lines

 Following the February 16, 2026 city-wide transport fare update, all funicular lines cost ₺42 per trip.

-The most cost-effective way to pay is with an Istanbulkart — just tap it at the turnstile before boarding.
-Keep in mind that the physical Istanbulkart card itself costs ₺165 to purchase, so budget for that before adding any fare balance.
+The cheapest way to pay is with an Istanbulkart.
+Tap it at the turnstile before boarding.
+The physical Istanbulkart card itself costs ₺165 to purchase, so budget for that before adding any fare balance.

-While you can tap a Visa or Mastercard at most F1 and F2 stations, the fare is significantly higher than the ₺42 Istanbulkart rate — and not every station supports it yet.
+You can tap a Visa or Mastercard at most F1 and F2 stations, but the fare is much higher than the ₺42 Istanbulkart rate, and not every station supports it yet.
 Don't rely on contactless bank cards as your primary payment method.

 Frequently asked questions